Ayabekhtiar/data_graphs/README.md

 # Data graphs class repository
-This repository contains branches for each class assignment.
+This repository contains class assignments for the data graph module.
-For TP2, please refer to the TP2 branch.